 The McNeill Academic Program awards a modest number of scholarships each academic year.
-These scholarships consist of one time book awards, one time summer school awards, and LEAD scholarships which are renewable for a maximum eight semesters.
-Each scholarship carries a specific "hard" deadline, thus applications received even minutes after the deadline will not be considered.
+The LEAD scholarship which is renewable for a maximum eight semesters carries a specific "hard" deadline, thus applications received even minutes after the deadline will not be considered.

-The following links will connect you to each application:
+The following links will connect you to the application: LEAD Participation Scholarship

 Best of luck to you as you proceed with your scholarship applications.
 Please keep the following in mind as you complete your applications.....

 Successful scholarship applicants are actively and demonstratively engaged in the McNeill Academic Program, and must be able to articulate this in their application.
 Please note that paid employment within any component of the program, McNeill or SASC, as an IA, tutor or SA, does not satisfy this criteria.
-McNeill or SASC program staff will be asked to verify good standing with respect to both minimum program requirements, and involvement above or beyond the minimum.
+McNeill or SASC program staff will be asked to verify good standing with respect to both minimum prograsie.

 McNeill scholarships are competitive.
 In addition to being an engaged student, successful applicants carefully follow all written direction included in the scholarship application.
 We recommend applicants consult their McNeill coordinator with any related questions and/or for application feedback prior to submission, and well in advance of application deadlines.